terralid/website/README.md

-# GlobaLID
+# TerraLID webpage
-Hosting repository for the Landing page of the GlobaLID project.
+Hosting repository for the webpage the TerraLID project.